What's New

 Stay in contact with real-time mobile app updates.
 You will also be automatically signed up to receive alerts including gate and time information.

-Self-manage your itinerary during severe weather and irregular operations with the “Self-Service Rebooking Tool” and follow travel alerts at aircanada.com/operationaloutlook.
+Self-manage your itinerary during severe weather and irregular operations with the “Self-Service Rebooking Tool” and follow travel alerts.

 Air Canada Rouge

-Air Canada Rouge service includes complimentary streaming entertainment, a premium cabin, specialized customer service, high-speed satellite Internet on-board its Airbus A319, A320 and A321 fleet.
-With flights to leisure destinations in the U.S., the Caribbean and within Canada, Air Canada Rouge has served more than 47 million customers since launching on July 1, 2013, and in 2022 named Air Canada Rouge the Best Low-Cost Airline in Canada.
+Air Canada Rouge service includes complimentary streaming entertainment, a premium cabin, specialized customer service, high-speed satellite Internet on board its Airbus A319, A320 and A321 fleet.
+With flights to leisure destinations in the U.S., the Caribbean and within Canada, Air Canada Rouge has served more than 57 million customers since launching on July 1, 2013.

 Air Canada Express

-Air Canada enhances its North American domestic and transborder network through a capacity purchase agreement with Jazz Aviation LP.
-This Canadian regional carrier operates flights on behalf of Air Canada under the Air Canada Express brand.
+Air Canada enhances its North American domestic and transborder network through capacity purchase agreements with regional carriers operating flights on behalf of Air Canada under the Air Canada Express brand.

 Specialized Services